50 Mesmerizing Attractions in the Southwest

 28. Madera Canyon

-Madera Canyon, a picturesque canyon in the Santa Rita Mountains within the Coronado National Forest of Southern Arizona, is regarded to be one of the best places in the country for birdwatching.
-While the best birdwatching distinction is debatable (anywhere in FL is tops in my opinion), Madera is a great daytrip from Tucson.
+Madera Canyon, a picturesque canyon in the Santa Rita Mountains within the Coronado National Forest of Southern Arizona, is one of the best places in the country for birdwatching.
+While the best birdwatching distinction is debatable, Madera is a great daytrip from Tucson.
 Madera sits at an elevation of around 5000 ft, and thus, is popular with Tucson residents looking to escape the continuous 100+ degree summer heat.

-Trails are loaded with pretty pine and deciduous trees and there are great views of the surrounding mountains.
+Pretty pine and deciduous trees line all the trails.
+Views of the surrounding mountains add a bit of excitement.
 You may even see some wildlife if you head out early in the morning.
 Madera is a great place to escape the heat and congestion of Tucson with opportunities to hike, birdwatch, & picnic in a pretty forested setting.

 Location: 25 miles Southeast of Tucson